 After reconnecting the power, the door should be working properly.
-If it still doesn’t work, double check your connections.
+If it still doesn’t work, double-check your connections.
 If that doesn’t help, you may have a larger problem.

 Remote Key Fob Fails

 If the remote key fob doesn’t work any longer, it is likely a dead battery.
 The battery is accessed by squeezing on both of the long sides of the fob.
 You will see a crease around the key fob where it opens.
-After squeezing, this crease will grown and the key fob will pop open.
+After squeezing, this crease will grow and the key fob will pop open.
 On the inside is a small battery.
 Replace it and you should be all set.